-Once you are done it should look something like this (We added one for Skype and one for FaceTime):
+Once you are done it should look something like this (I added one for Skype and one for FaceTime):

 Note that Logic also created additional output master tracks (purple) for us for each of these tracks.

-Finally, we are now in the last part of the process:
+Finally, we got to the last part of the process:

 For each mix-minus, we need to send to its bus the input of all the other sources except for its own.